ShiZzO/AdMouse/README.md

 # Description:

-Totally 777000 of adware, malware, phishing, spam, fake, scam, advertising, tracking, telemetry, CPA, analytics, crashlytics, spyware, adult, gambling, cryptojacking and mining hosts.
+Totally 777000 of adware, malware and spyware, phishing and spam, fake and scam, advertising and banner networks, tracking and telemetry, CPA, analytics and crashlytics, adult and gambling, cryptojacking and mining hosts.
 The file is updated once a week, every friday.

 <b>It is recommended to use together with <a href="https://adguard.com/ru/adguard-dns/overview.html">AdGuard DNS</a> over TLS (for upstream queries), <a href="https://kazoo.ga/pixelserv-tls/">Pixelserv-TLS</a> and <a href="https://adguard.com/ru/welcome.html#products">AdGuard</a> or <a href="https://github.com/gorhill/uBlock/">uBlock Origin</a>.</b>